ossf/scorecard-action/docs/authentication/classic-token.md

 # "Classic" Personal Access Token (PAT) Requirements and Risks
 Certain features require a Personal Access Token (PAT).
-We recommend you use a fine-grained token as described in [Authentication](/docs/authentication/fine-grained-auth-token.md).
+We recommend you use a fine-grained token as described in [Authentication with Fine-grained PAT](/docs/authentication/fine-grained-auth-token.md).
 A "classic" PAT also works, but we strongly discourage its use.

 Due to a limitation of the "classic" tokens' permission model,